Maksaud/container/readme.md

 ## What is a container

-Docker and other resources partitions operating systems as aposed to resources.
+Docker and other resources partitions operating systems as oposed to resources.

 What is partitioned:
 - Processs namespace